Dr. Simone Giaveri

 In his doctoral studies he contributed to the early development of a new vision about recycling of plastics, inspired by nature, under the supervision of Prof. Francesco Stellacci, and Prof. Sebastian J. Maerkl.
 This study demonstrates, as a proof-of-concept, that it is possible to envision a circular-economy model for polymers, where materials are transformed into new materials, not necessarily related to the parent ones.

-After defending his thesis in 2021, he joined the Department of Biochemistry and Synthetic Metabolism at the Max Planck Institute for Terrestrial Microbiology (MPI-Marburg, Germany) where he is currently working with Prof. Tobias J. Erb to develop a self-regenerating metabolic and genetic linked in vitro network.
+After defending his thesis in 2021, he joined the Department of Biochemistry and Synthetic Metabolism at the Max Planck Institute for Terrestrial Microbiology (MPI-Marburg, Germany) where he is currently working with Prof. Tobias J. Erb to develop interdependent metabolic and genetic networks showing emergent properties in vitro, such as decision-making, self-regeneration and evolution.

 For this work, he was awarded the EMBO Postdoctoral Fellowship in 2022.